Coping With Loss: Minnesota Vikings Edition

 Hopefully you’re all out enjoying a beautiful November Saturday, shopping at small businesses and supporting your local economies.
 The one plus about a Thursday night game is that we all get a weekend off from football should we so choose.

 But if you’re still sore from Thursday in a manner that wasn’t self-inflicted by calories and tryptophan, maybe this article will ease the pain a bit.
-Here are five positives we can all take away from New England’s loss to the Vikings.
+Here are five positives we can all take away from the New England Patriots’ loss to the Minnesota Vikings.

 Non-conference Loss.
 Should the playoff picture come down to tiebreakers (which may very well be the case given how tight the AFC is), this loss to the Vikings isn’t really going to factor in too heavily.
 The loss itself matters, of course, but if you’re in a tie and you have to get all the way down to non-conference opponents to decide which team gets in, it likely doesn’t bode well for your playoff chances anyway.
 This is a fairly easy game to move on from.